 Applying to business school is a major effort.
 We understand that preparing applications can become quite overwhelming, especially given the demands of existing commitments to your job and family.
 Maintaining a semblance of sanity during this process may seem out of reach.
 That’s understandable.

-The best advice I can give you is to stop thinking about all of that for a few seconds and to take a deep breath … and then keep reading.
+The best advice I can give you is to stop thinking about all of that for a few seconds and take a deep breath … and then keep reading.
 (Come on … deep breath!)

 The Benefit to You of Asking for Recommendations

 One of the joys of my job is getting to meet so many of you talented candidates, all around the world, as you consider applying to Stanford.
 Most of you are at points of inflection or in periods of transition.
-It is an honor for me to be able to provide a modicum of comfort or counsel as you work through this process.
+It is a privilege for me to be able to provide a modicum of comfort or counsel as you work through this process.
 The question that you ask me most frequently at information sessions is some variant of “Who should write my recommendations?” or “Is this person a good choice to provide a reference?”

 Let me guide you in answering your own queries.

 Who are the people with whom you discuss your life, work, and dreams?
 Did someone influence you in identifying this path?
 These people are likely the ones who know you well, who care about you, and whom you respect.
 In your professional environment, they probably are people with whom you have worked closely, who can evaluate your impact, from whom you have learned, whom you admire, in whom you place your confidence, and whose opinions you value.